hd-UQ/cd_dynamax/Goals.md

 # Release todos

-- we keep dynamax
-- we provide requirements.txt
-- within our codebase
-    - move cdssm_utils to utils dir
-    - create a test_scripts dir, move tests there

 - Revise our own README with
     - intro to problem
     - summary of what is implemented, by linking to READMEs within each folder